Al-Risala al-Qushayriyya: Content

 Al-Qushayri took it as axiomatic that the beliefs of the Sufi shaykhs were "in agreement with Sunni teaching on questions of the fundamentals of faith (Usul al-Din)".
 In discussing a plethora of Sufi technical terms, unique to their spiritual vernacular, al-Qushayri also dedicates a section to a lucid and detailed account of mujahada (spiritual striving or jihad).
-Fittingly, al-Qushayri begins this entry by quoting the Qur'anic verse: and following it with the hadith: 'A man asked, "What is the best form of jihad?" to which the Islamic prophet Muhammad replied, "To speak the truth in front of an oppressive ruler"'.
+Fittingly, al-Qushayri begins this entry by quoting the Qur'anic verse: As for those who struggle in Our cause, We will surely guide them along Our Way.
+And Allah is certainly with the good-doers. and following it with the hadith: 'A man asked, "What is the best form of jihad?" to which the Islamic prophet Muhammad replied, "To speak the truth in front of an oppressive ruler"'.

 Al-Qushayri goes on to interweave a variety of pious dicta from a number of early spiritual authorities such as Ibrahim ibn Adham (d.
 777), Abu Sulayman al-Darani (d.
 830), Abu Yazid al-Bistami (d.
 848), Dhu al-Nun al-Misri (d.
 860), Sari al-Saqati (d.
 867), Abu Hafs al-Haddad (d. between 869 and 874) and Abu al-Qasim al-Junayd (d.
 910), as well as quotations from his own Sufi mentors, Abu 'Ali al-Daqqaq (d.
 1015) and Abu 'Abd al-Rahman al-Sulami (d.
 1021).
 Among the most concise and telling quotations is that of Abu 'Uthman al-Maghribi (d.
 983), who is quoted as saying, "Whoever thinks that some aspect of the [spiritual] path (tariqa) will be opened to him or some facet of it revealed to him without spiritual struggle (mujahada), he is sadly mistaken".